London and Continental Railways: CTRL completion

-In March 2006, LCR shareholders rejected a takeover bid led by businessman Adrian Montague.
-Shortly afterwards, the Office for National Statistics reclassified LCR as a public corporation due to LCR's reliance on government funding and the resulting high levels of influence the government enjoyed over the company.
+During early 2006, the Office for National Statistics reclassified LCR as a public corporation due to LCR's reliance on government funding and the resulting high levels of influence the government enjoyed over the company.
+Over the next few years, rumours repeatedly circled that numerous parties, including the businessman Adrian Montague, intended to acquire LCR from its current shareholders.
+By late 2007, reports were emerging that the British government were contemplating breaking up LCR into three separate companies and their sale to private owners.

 The Channel Tunnel Railway Link was finally finished when Section 2 was completed and handed over by Union Railways (North) to LCR.
-In November 2007, the full length of the line was opened to the public, rebranded as High Speed 1 (HS1) with Eurostar trains operating international train services from St Pancras railway station, and a further 20-minute journey time reduction.
+In November 2007, the full length of the line was opened to the public, rebranded as High Speed 1 (HS1).
+It permitted Eurostar trains to operate international train services from St Pancras railway station, and a further 20-minute journey time reduction.
+Furthermore, a high-speed domestic service, operated by Southeastern to London St Pancras via Ebbsfleet International and Stratford International, began in June 2009.

 Nationalisation

+By May 2009, LCR had become insolvent, and the government received an agreement to use state aid to purchase the line and to open it up to competition to allow other services to use it apart from Eurostar.

 Following the Channel Tunnel Rail Link (Supplementary Provisions) Act 2008, the Department for Transport took direct ownership of LCR in June 2009 for a nominal price.
 This was possible due to the company's dependence on £5.1bn of government-guaranteed debt, and the government's special share in LCR giving it a wide range of control over the business.
 The government stated it planned to sell off LCR's assets, such as EUKL and HS1, as individual companies to recoup some of the large amounts of government money paid to LCR since 1998.